chaitu-padi/rag_mcp_framework/README.md

 ---

-## Pros and Cons of Adding MCP (Model Context Protocol) in RAG

-### Pros
-- **Real-Time Data Retrieval:**
-  MCP enables the RAG pipeline to fetch the most up-to-date context directly from the source (e.g., Oracle DB) at query time, ensuring answers are always based on the latest data.
-- **Scalability:**
-  By retrieving only the relevant context for each query, MCP avoids the need to embed and store the entire dataset, making the system more scalable for large and dynamic data sources.
-- **Reduced Maintenance Overhead:**
-  No need to re-embed or re-index the entire dataset when the source data changes, as MCP always queries live data.
-- **Extensibility:**
-  MCP allows easy integration of new data sources and custom retrieval logic by defining new MCP tools, making the framework adaptable to various enterprise needs.
-- **Configurable and Modular:**
-  MCP tools and parameters are fully configurable via YAML, supporting flexible workflows and rapid experimentation.

-### Cons
-- **Potential Latency:**
-  Querying live data sources (like databases) at inference time can introduce additional latency compared to retrieving pre-embedded vectors from a vector DB.
-- **Complexity:**
-  Implementing and maintaining MCP tools for different data sources adds complexity to the codebase and configuration.
-- **Dependency on Source Availability:**
-  The RAG pipeline’s ability to answer questions depends on the availability and performance of the underlying data source (e.g., Oracle DB uptime).
-- **Limited by Source Query Performance:**
-  The speed and efficiency of context retrieval are constrained by the performance of the source system and the efficiency of the queries defined in MCP tools.
-- **Security and Access Control:**
-  Direct database access at inference time may require careful management of credentials, permissions, and audit trails.

----

-**Summary:**
-MCP in RAG offers powerful real-time, scalable, and extensible context retrieval, but introduces trade-offs in latency, complexity, and dependency on source systems.
-It is best suited for scenarios where data freshness and flexibility outweigh the need for ultra-low-latency responses.

----

 ## Troubleshooting
-- Ensure all required API keys are set (either in the UI, config, or as environment variables).
+- Ensure all required API keys and Oracle passwords are set (either in the UI, config, or as environment variables).
 - If you encounter version or schema errors with ChromaDB or NumPy, follow the compatibility instructions in `requirements.txt`.
 - For large datasets, consider context window management or chunking strategies (see `rag/rag_pipeline.py`).
-- If you add new data sources or embedding types, ensure they are imported and handled in `main.py`.
+- If you add new data sources or embedding types, ensure they are imported and handled in `app.py`.
+- If Oracle connection fails, check that the password is set in the environment and referenced as `PULL FROM ENV:VARNAME` in the config.

 ---